y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Jul 09, 2023-Jul 10, 2023</time> A lot of progress on the smaller things, really happy to see!

 - <time>Jul 08, 2023</time> From a rocky start (with me sending out a pretty poorly worded message out) to getting settled in to the role to forming our incredible two teams leaves us at this moment right now: with about two months left for the event, things are going to start picking up a lot of momentum now!

 <hr />